paulinedao/heart_disease/README.md

 python3.11 main.py --plot
 ```

-To run the 'clean' module, the data needs to be processed beforehand.
+To module 'clean' is used on thee processed dataset.
 To clean the data, write:
 ```bash
 python3.11 main --clean
 ```